AML Policy

 Employees (permanent and temporary) are prohibited (should maintain strict confidentiality)

-from disclosing the fact that a Suspicious Transactions Report or related information of a Customer/
+from disclosing the fact that a suspicious transactions report or related information of a Customer/

 prospect is being reported or provided to the LEA.